Best Coral Bell Varieties

 How To Grow Coral Bells

 Coral bells grow fairly easily and require minimal maintenance.
-Like all plants and flowers, you want to imitate their natural growing conditions, for optimal health and longevity, which, for these plants, is shady and wooded areas.
-Avoid growing them in full sun and make sure their soil is well-drained and they receive efficient airflow.
+Like all plants and flowers, you want to imitate their natural growing conditions for optimal health and longevity, which, for these plants, is shady and wooded areas.
+Avoid growing them in full sun as too much sun can lead to burned or scorched leaves, especially in hot climates.
+Woodland plants make suitable companion plants for coral bells, creating a harmonious garden setting in shaded areas.
+Make sure their soil is well-drained and they receive efficient airflow.
 Too much moisture build-up can cause fungal infections, which is one of the most common problems when growing these plants.

 Another advantage of implementing coral bells as part of your landscape design is that they’re a shade-tolerant plant.
 Their shade tolerance means they can tolerate low light levels and grow as well as other plants do in full sun.

-As a shade-tolerant plant, you can use coral bells beneath larger trees or plants and have them accentuate an existing landscape design.
+Coral bells are shade-tolerant plants that can be planted beneath larger trees or plants to accentuate an existing landscape design.
 These beautiful plants are also ideal for gardens or yards with limited space as they won’t be as dependent on receiving a full day of sun.

 Part of the appeal of planting coral bells is their durability.
 However, as hardy as these plants can be, they aren’t impervious to pests and disease.
 For most gardeners and homeowners, fungal infection seems to be the most apparent issue.